 There are various different types of 3D objects Europeana is collecting and that can influence the way the digital data has to be described.
 Among the different 3D types count:

-3D content in Europeana – Metadata
+3D content in Europeana – General specifications

 The following paragraph is taken from the task force report, p.
 38 and describes what needs to be considered when aiming to publish 3D content in Europeana.